-While the number of cross-border commuters from Liechtenstein is rising only slowly, the number of cross-border commuters to Liechtenstein has veritably exploded from 6'885 in 1990 and 11'192 in 2000 to 21'299 in 2017 (2016: 20'239).
+While the number of cross-border commuters from Liechtenstein is rising only slowly, the number of cross-border commuters to Liechtenstein has veritably exploded from 6'885 in 1990 and 11'192 in 2000 to 22'038 in 2018 (2017: 21'299).
 The share of commuters to Liechtenstein has also increased in relation to total employment in Liechtenstein, both in industry and in services.
-In 2017, 55% of cross-border commuters to Liechtenstein came from Switzerland and 41% from Austria.
-EEA nationals living in Switzerland and commuting to Liechtenstein have increased disproportionately over the last 16 years, mainly due to the introduction of the free movement of persons under bilateral agreements between Switzerland and the EU.
+In 2018, 57% of cross-border commuters to Liechtenstein came from Switzerland and 40% from Austria.
+The share of EEA nationals living in Switzerland and commuting to Liechtenstein has increased disproportionately over the last 16 years, mainly due to the introduction of the free movement of persons under bilateral agreements between Switzerland and the EU.